RiProG-id/ProgCharge/README.md

 ## Changelog (v2.1 > v3.0)

-- Some features removed for simplification
+- Simplified by removing some features
-- New WebUI interface with a more intuitive design
+- Introduced a new WebUI with a more intuitive design
+- Added a new method for support detection

 ## More Information